 Warning When Туре Fresh water level low With pump turned on and fresh water level low (less than 25% full) Audible beep and the Fresh gauge empty indicator will flash Only available when an on-board tank is fitted (To cancel press Levels Button) Waste water level full With pump turned on and waste water level full.
-Audible beep and the Waste gauge empty indicator will flash Only available when an on-board tank is fitted (To cancel press Levels Button) With control panel power on and leisure battery selected (as active Audible beep and the Leisure battery gauge 10V indicator will flash Leisure battery voltage low battery) and the voltage level falls below 10V (To cancel press Levels Button) With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9V Audible beep and Leisure battery gauge 10V indicator will flash.
-If the warning is not cancelled the control panel will be turned off.
-(To cancel press Levels Button) Note: This is an emergency cut off level to protect the battery from severe damage.
-You should not rely on this cut off level during normal operation, but manage your power consumption to a discharge level of 11.5V or above. awn from the battery by the leisure control panel power switch; it will not by permanently connected equipment.
+Audible beep and the Waste gauge empty indicator will flash Only available when an on-board tank is fitted (To cancel press Levels Button) With control panel power on and leisure battery selected (as active Audible beep and the Leisure battery gauge 10V indicator will flash Leisure battery battery) and the voltage level falls below 10V (To cancel press Levels Button) With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9V Audible beep and Leisure battery gauge 10V indicator will flash.
+If the warning is not cancelled the control panel will be turned off. voltage low (To cancel press Levels Button) Note: This is an emergency cut off level to protect the battery from severe damage.
+You should not rely on this cut off level during normal operation, but manage your power consumption to a discharge level of 11.5V or above.
+This cut off only applies to power drawn from the battery by the leisure equipment that is controlled by the control panel power switch; it will not protect the battery from discharge by permanently connected equipment.
 Leisure battery voltage high With control panel power on or off and leisure battery is selected (as active battery) and the voltage Audible beep, the Leisure battery gauge 14V indicator will flash, and the control panel power will be turned off. level rises above 15V (To cancel remove the high voltage source)

-Warning When Туре Vehicle battery warnings If the vehicle battery is selected inste warnings to those described above a vehicle battery low warning level is 1 re applied to the vehicle battery.
-The Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
+Warning When Туре Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
+The vehicle battery low warning level is 10.9V Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
 The vehicle battery low warning level is 10.9V Engine running When the engine is started the system power will be turned off Engine running, Step extended and engine started Short warning beeps before the step is automatically retracted Step extended Step jammed or obstructed Continuous warning beeps Engine running, Mains lead (hook-up cable) still connected / plugged in When the engine is started and the mains cable is still plugged in and the charger is switched on Continuous warning beeps

-8.5 Water System Operation
+Water System Operation